muatik/flask-profiler/README.md

 curl -X PUT -d arg1=val1 http://127.0.0.1:5000/product/123
 ```

 If everything is okay, Flask-profiler will measure these requests.
-You can see the result heading to http://127.0.0.1:5000/flask-profiler/ or get results as json http://127.0.0.1:5000/flask-profiler/api/measurements?sort=elapsed,desc
+You can see the result heading to http://127.0.0.1:5000/flask-profiler/ or get results as JSON http://127.0.0.1:5000/flask-profiler/api/measurements?sort=elapsed,desc

 ## Using with different database system
-Currently **Sqlite** and **Mongodb** database systems are supported.
+Currently, **SQLite** and **MongoDB** database systems are supported.
 However, it is easy to support other database systems.
 If you would like to have others, please go to contribution documentation.
 (It is really easy.)

-### Sqlite
+### SQLite
-In order to use Sqlite, just specify it as the value of `storage.engine` directive as follows.
+In order to use SQLite, just specify it as the value of `storage.engine` directive as follows.

 ```json
 app.config["flask_profiler"] = {